AsieduDevelopmentHub/SentraCore/docs/setup/dashboard_setup.md

 # Enable Desktop Support

-If desktop support is not enabled in Flutter:
+If desktop support is not already enabled:

 ```bash
 flutter config --enable-windows-desktop